We offer a number of bridging courses.

 - Physiology and Anatomy and/or

-- Prosthetics and Orthotics Fabrication skills.
+- Prosthetics and Orthotics Occupational Health and Safety and Fabrication Skills.

 Students without a background in anatomy and physiology will need to complete the School of Human Biosciences Physiology and Anatomy Bridging Course.
 Students are advised to undertake this prior to the Prosthetics and Orthotics Bridging Course.